 The Mediterranean offers calm waters and short flight times.
 For those who have never been on a cruise before, the Med is also the perfect destination for a first time cruise.
 Iglucruise offers a wide selection of cheap cruises and family cruises from Southampton to a range of destinations, meaning they can offer great value for families.

 For an insight into family cruises, read the blog written by Dave Mills, after taking his baby on his first ever cruise.
-Also, check out the great selection of family cruise offers for 2013 and 2014 and selection of the best value cruises for kids.
+Also, check out the great selection of family cruise offers for 2014 and selection of the best value cruises for kids.

 There are also come great family cruises all-inclusive holidays to consider, whether onboard an all-inclusive ship or taking advantage of an all-inclusive upgrade package.

 Below are the highlights of our most popular family cruise lines, but if you need more information our team of cruise experts are only a phone call away.